 The twentieth century saw various Latter-day Saint churches seek increased integration into the United States and broader American culture.
 By mid-century, the LDS church had embraced distinctly conservative social and theological positions and had rapidly expanded into the global south.
 Of the roughly 15 million members of the LDS church today, about 8 million live outside the United States.
 The Community of Christ, in contrast, never adopted the doctrinal or social practices Joseph Smith instituted in Nauvoo and has sought common cause with liberal Protestantism, discarding much of the exclusivism and emphasis on the authority of the priesthood that today characterizes the LDS church.
 At present, the Community of Christ branch of Mormonism claims approximately 250,000 members.

 In the early twenty-first century, two high profile political campaigns attracted focus to the Mormon movement: the 2012 presidential campaign of Mitt Romney, a Republican and member of the LDS church, and the church’s 2008 involvement in the Proposition 8 campaign to ban gay marriage in California.
 In recent years, the LDS church has fostered an upbeat and positive public image by emphasizing the church’s diversity, commitment to strong families, and charitable efforts.
-The recent “I’m a Mormon” publicity campaign highlights members of the church who are of diverse ethnic and professional backgrounds, earnestly testifying of the benefits membership in the faith has fostered.
+The “I’m a Mormon” publicity campaign highlights members of the church who are of diverse ethnic and professional backgrounds, earnestly testifying of the benefits membership in the faith has fostered.
 By 2012, the church was growing at a rate of approximately 3 percent per year.
+Its growth has since slowed; the church’s 2018 statistical report showed a 1.21 percent expansion in membership for that year.